Spring Boot Pre-Interview Guide Comprehensive Assignment: Marketplace REST API — Spring Boot 4 · Kotlin 2.3

 }

-// marketplace-api/.../ProductService.kt (Service is located in the api module)
+// marketplace-api/.../ProductService.kt (Service lives in the api module)

 @Service